 Treatment for scombroid poisoning

-Treatment for scombroid poisoning is generally unnecessary.
-Symptoms usually resolve
+Treatment for scombroid poisoning is generally not needed.
+Symptoms often go away

-within 12 hours and scombroid poisoning is rarely life-threatening.
+within 12 hours.
+This poisoning is rarely life-threatening.
 Treatment could include

 antihistamines, such as diphenhydramine and cimetidine.